 Lastly, Deanna claims that Snape “joining the Death Eaters out of a desire for power or belonging” is an example of a bad decision made because Snape was being ruled by his emotions.
 I find that perhaps the most implausible claim of all because Snape didn’t join the Death Eaters out of some tantrum.
 Snape joined the Death Eaters for several reasons that made logical sense to him.

 First, Snape joined because the only people who wanted anything to do with him joined up – the “gang of Slytherins who nearly all turned out to be Death Eaters” (GoF 531).
 It’s a fundamental human motivation: People need to feel a sense of belonging, and Snape wasn’t really spoiled for choice after the estrangement with Lily.

-Second, Snape joined up because he wanted to further explore Dark magic, and the best place for such learning was probably under Voldemort.
-It was either that or follow Voldemort’s footsteps in taking a world tour of Dark magic, but seeking access to Voldemort’s tutelage was the expedient path for Snape’s intellectual pursuits.
+Second, Snape joined up because he wanted to further explore Dark Magic, and the best place for such learning was probably under Voldemort.
+It was either that or follow in Voldemort’s footsteps by taking a world tour of Dark Magic, but seeking access to Voldemort’s tutelage was the expedient path for Snape’s intellectual pursuits.